anonaddy/anonaddy/README.md

 #### **How do I know this site won't disappear next month?**

 I am very passionite about this project.
-I use it myself everyday and will definitely be keeping it running.
+I use it myself everyday and will be keeping it running indefinitely.

 #### **Is the application tested?**

-Yes it has automated PHPUnit tests written.
+Yes it has over 100 automated PHPUnit tests written.

 #### **How do I host this myself?**

 You will need to set up your own server with Postfix so that you can pipe the received mail to the application.
-I'll add more details and instructions here soon.
+You can find more information here [https://github.com/anonaddy/anonaddy#self-hosting](https://github.com/anonaddy/anonaddy#self-hosting).

 #### **Who's behind AnonAddy?**